 Only a month into treatment, Moise learned his viral load was suppressed to undetectable levels.
 He’s part of a new generation living with HIV, those who’ve known from the beginning that undetectable means untransmittable.
 “I realized I would thrive the day I became undetectable,” he explains.
 “I don’t have to be scared anymore.
 I’m undetectable, which means I cannot transmit the virus.
 So I can live a happy life.”

-The Broadway actor has plenty on his mind besides HIV.
+The out queer Broadway actor has plenty on his mind besides HIV.
 Even while nonstop touring, Moise is always looking for the next horizon, how he’ll make his parents proud, and make his dreams come true.
 He’s juggling performing with philanthropy and activism, volunteering with groups like Broadway Serves and cofounding TORCH (TorchUnites.com), an organization dedicated to uniting marginalized communities through arts entrepreneurship.

 And television beckons.
 Last year, he had a small role as Mostel Defferies on The Last O.G., the TBS comedy co-created by Jordan Peele and starring Tracy Morgan and Tiffany Haddish.
 “It was a really incredible experience getting to work with such big names,” Moise says.
 “It was my first TV experience and it’s very different from performing onstage.”